 #8 Have a Plan

 Have a plan in place for what you will do if your boss denies your request for a pay raise.
 Consider what steps you can take to improve your chances of getting a raise in the future.
-For example, you can ask for feedback on areas where you can improve, or you can set performance goals that will demonstrate your value to the company.
+For example, you can ask for feedback on areas where you can improve or set performance goals that will demonstrate your value to the company.

 #9 Follow Up